 Is There a Test or Self-Assessment I Can Do?

 While there are online assessments available for trauma, professional assessment is recommended over self-assessment.
 The victim or loved one will be biased and predisposed to see certain things, while a professional is objective and trained to compensate for bias.

-If you would like more information on getting a professional assessment for yourself or a loved one who has experienced trauma, call our hotline at 1-888-997-3147.
+If you would like more information on getting a professional assessment for yourself or a loved one who has experienced trauma, call our hotline at 1-888-997-3147(Who Answers?).
 Our friendly experts are available 24/7 to take your call and provide you with all the information you need to start your recovery.